idpartner-app/trust-platform-example/README.md

 The compose file is configured to start the following services:
 - Redis.
 Runs on port 6379.
 - Postgres.
 Runs on port 5432.
-- Oidc-provider-example-service.
+- Bank-oauth2-example-service.
 Runs on port 9101.
 - Authorization-adapter-service.
 Runs on port 9102.
 - Oidc-provider-service.
 Runs on port 9001.